On the symplectic cohomology of log Calabi-Yau surfaces: Wrapped Floer cohomology

 This isomorphism carries the basis elements in $HW^0(L,L)$ corresponding to chords to the functions of the form

 With this result at hand, we can extend our discussion of the closed-to-open string map.
-Since we know that $CW^*(L,L)$ is a commutative ring concentrated in degree zero, we find that $HH^0(CW^*(L,L)) \cong CW^0(L,L) \cong \cO(U^\vee)$.
+Since we know that $CW^*(L,L)$ is a commutative ring concentrated in degree zero, we find that $HH^0(CW^*(L,L)) \cong CW^0(L,L) \cong \cO(U^\vee)$, where the second isomorphism is proven in \cite{binodal}.
 Since this ring is moreover smooth over $\K$, the Hochschild--Kostant--Rosenberg theorem implies that

 The degree zero piece of the map $\mathcal{CO}$